Small Steps, Big Changes continued...

 “The damage is already done, and arthritis is a progressive process,” says Westrich.
 “But weight loss can be tremendously helpful in alleviating pain, allowing greater function, and prolonging the period of time before someone needs joint replacement surgery.”

 And if you haven’t developed arthritis but you’re worried about it, losing excess weight can significantly lower your risk.
-If you’re significantly overweight, every 11 pounds you lose cuts your risk of developing arthritis by more than 50%.
+Research has shown that over 10 years, losing 10 pounds may cut your risk of developing arthritis by more than 50%.

 Making It Happen